gandolh/Studying/README.md

 this project includes cypress,surprise

-// thats more a kind reminder for future me you should start it with npm install and npx cypress open (for interface) or run (in CI)
+// thats more a kind reminder for future me<br />
+you should start it with npm install and npx cypress open (for interface) or run (in CI)